i2bc/ORFmine/docs/orftrack_overlap.md

 Calculation of the overlap:

-* An ORF is considered as overlapping with a given genomic feature if the latter covers at least 70% of the ORF sequence.
+* An ORF is considered as overlapping a given genomic feature if the latter covers at least 70% of the ORF sequence.

 * If less than 70% of an ORF sequence overlaps a genomic